-"Mamma Mia!
-The Movie" may be the best movie to inspire Greek travel since "Summer Lovers" came out in the early 1980s, featuring several locations in the Pelion region and on Skopelos and Skiathos.
+"Mamma Mia!" may be the best movie to inspire Greek travel since "Summer Lovers" came out in the early 1980s, featuring several locations in the Pelion region and on Skopelos and Skiathos.

-The film was built around hit ABBA songs and tells the story of a daughter's quest to figure out just who her father is.
-"Mamma Mia" immediately became a smash hit when it was released in the summer of 2008.
-However, the gorgeous locations used in the film may have stolen the show, inspiring travel to Greece between 2008 and 2018.
+The film was built around hit ABBA songs and tells the story of a daughter's quest to figure out who her father is.
+"Mamma Mia" immediately became a smash hit when it was released in the summer of 2008, but it was the gorgeous locations that stole the show, inspiring travel to Greece ever since.

-The best way to arrive in Greece if you plan on checking out film locations for "Mamma Mia!" is by flying to the Skiathos Island National Airport, which grants you access to the nearby Skopelos Island and mainland's Pelion region.
+The best way to arrive in Greece if you plan on checking out film locations for "Mamma Mia!" is by flying to the Skiathos Island National Airport, from which access to the nearby Skopelos Island and mainland's Pelion region.